mjpit/Code-challenge/README.md

 The project includes webdriver binaries to run the tests.

 ### Test execution
+From the root fodler of the project it is possible to use gradlew on the commandline.
+on Unix/Linux `./gradlew test`
+on windows: `gradlew test`

+Or use IDE specific solutions to run gradle tasks:
-Execute `gradle clean test` to run the test.
+Execute `gradle clean test` to run the tests.

-Currently there might be some problems running this with JDK 11.
+__Currently there are some problems running this with JDK 11.__
-Gradle version 4 or 5 with JDK 8 should work. https://github.com/gradle/gradle/issues/8286
+Gradle version 4 with JDK 8 should work. https://github.com/gradle/gradle/issues/8286

 ### Test report